 - Workout with a buddy.
 If you can, meet someone at the gym.
 In January, it will probably be easier getting someone to head to the gym with you because so many are back on the fitness bandwagon.
 Having a partner helps keep you accountable.
 I like to workout alone a lot, but I always send a pic to Emma/Jeff of me at the gym to check in! ;)

 - Mix up your routine.
 If your gym offers classes – take advantage and try something new.
 If you’ve never taken a dance class before, why not try it?
+Heck, you might even want to start taking up a whole new sport altogether, as this can be a refreshing way to stay active and fit.
+For anyone that is intruiged by this suggestion, you might want to try and find tennis lessons near las vegas, as tennis could become a new passion of yours if you give it enough time and dedication.
 I’m planning on trying a new Barre class at my gym soon.

 - Ask your gym if they have a special for training sessions.
 Often times in January/February/March when people begin working out again, the gyms take advantage and offer discounts to get people to sign up.
 Also ask specific trainers that you enjoy if they have any home programs or workout sessions outside of your gym.
 It’s usually cheaper.

-Below are just a few of the pieces (both workout wear & jeans) that I purchased from Old Navy to help motivate me..
+Below are just a few of the pieces that I purchased from Old Navy to help motivate me..

 Click here to see everything we bought for our new healthy lifestyle (plus cute items on sale!!)